jpmml/jpmml-postgresql/README.md

 The main responsibility of a model launcher class is to formalize the "public interface" of a PMML resource.
 Every PL/Java function must be backed by a public static method that takes a PostgreSQL tuple as an argument, and returns either a PostgreSQL scalar or a PostgreSQL tuple as a result.

 The example model JAR file contains a DecisionTree model for the "iris" dataset.
-The model launcher class `org.jpmml.postgresql.DecisionTreeIris` defines two functions.
-The first method `#evaluate(java.sql.ResultSet)` defines a function that returns the PMML target field ("Species") as a PostgreSQL character type.
-The second method `#evaluate(java.sql.ResultSet, java.sql.ResultSet)` defines a function that returns the PMML target field ("Species") together with four output fields ("Predicted_Species", "Probability_setosa", "Probability_versicolor", "Probability_virginica") as a PostgreSQL tuple.
+This model is exposed in two ways.
+First, the model launcher class `org.jpmml.postgresql.DecisionTreeIris` defines two functions that return the PMML target field ("Species") together with four output fields ("Predicted_Species", "Probability_setosa", "Probability_versicolor", "Probability_virginica") as a PostgreSQL tuple.
+Second, the model launcher class `org.jpmml.postgresql.DecisionTreeIris_Species` defines two functions that return the PMML target field ("Species") as a PostgreSQL character type.
 The installation and removal of functions is completely automated using an SQL deployment descriptor mechanism.

 # Installation #